 What is kidney failure?

-Kidney failure (also called renal failure) means one or both kidneys can no longer function well on their own.
-Sometimes, kidney failure is temporary and comes on quickly.
-Other times, it is a chronic condition that can get worse slowly over a long time.
+Kidney failure (renal failure) means one or both of your kidneys no longer function well on their own.
+Kidney failure is sometimes temporary and develops quickly (acute).
+Other times it’s a chronic (long-term) condition that slowly gets worse.

 What do the kidneys do?